 Then autogenic training might be just the thing for you.
 It actively puts your mind, and therefore your body, into a relaxed state.
 Even the Buddhist monks practiced autogenic training, albeit in a slightly different form.
 It was the Berlin doctor and psychotherapist Johannes Heinrich Schultz who established this relaxation method, as we know it today, in the 1920s.

 His goal was to find a method that could be easily learned by everyone, and he succeeded in doing just that.
-Schultz was greatly influenced by the rise of hypnosis at the time.
-He used it to hone his techniques.
+Schultz let himself be strongly influenced by the upswing of the time in the Hypnosis influence.
+He used them to hone his techniques.
 He asked hypnotized people what they felt during their trance and developed his autogenic training based on these findings.

 Autogenic training is a comprehensive relaxation method, we have already clarified that.
 But how does this relaxation come about?
 One makes oneself here the principle of the Autosuggestion to take advantage of this.
 Briefly summarized, this means that the body can be put into a state of deep relaxation by speaking certain words or phrases.
 Then it is even possible to influence the subconscious, which once again underlines the close connection to hypnosis.